Thede Rüst, Head of Nordea’s EM Debt Team and manager of Nordea’s Emerging STARS Bond strategy.

 Applying pressure on Brazil

 Fixed income managers can play an important role in the fight to curb deforestation in the Amazon, due to the ability to hold governments responsible by applying pressure.
-Nordea Asset Management’s emerging markets debt team did this in 2019, in response to the threat deforestation posed to the value of Brazilian sovereign bonds.
+Nordea Asset Management’s emerging markets debt team did this in 2019, in response to the threat deforestation posed to the value of Brazilian sovereign bond.

 Citing the negative financial materiality of the rainforest destruction, we decided in 2019 that we would no longer buy Brazilian government bonds for any of our internally managed EMD debt strategies, including our Emerging STARS Bond strategy.
 We also divested from Brazilian meatpacker JBS.